trinsic-id/sdk-android-ui/README.md

 The Trinsic Android UI Library provides ways to launch verification sessions directly from your Android application.

-This library must be paired with a [api library](https://github.com/trinsic-id/sdk#api-libraries) as part of a full integration.
+This library must be paired with an [api library](https://github.com/trinsic-id/sdk#api-libraries) as part of a full integration.

 ## Installation (Gradle)